hongyi18/hongyi18.github.io/music/230108_cologne_chinese_concert.md

 Snow wanes, the day so fine;
 The winter plum blossoms, sweet as wine.
-On my donckey, o’er the bridge,
+On my donkey, o’er the bridge,
 The bell goes tinkling-tine.
 Tinkling-tine!
 Tinkling-tine!
 Tinkling-tine!
 Tinkling-tine!